Logistics 100 | Freight Brokerage | Dry Storage Warehousing | Refrigerated Warehousing | Dedicated | Ocean Freight | Airfreight

 Top 100 Logistics Companies provide logistics services, including freight brokerage, freight forwarding, warehousing and dedicated contract carriage in North America and are ranked on the basis of annual gross revenue.
 Some sector rankings may have been updated since their print publication.
 To be included in the Top 100 list, please send contact information to firstname.lastname@example.org.
 We will contact you via phone or e-mail to get information about your company prior to publication of the next Top 100 list.* No. 51 removed from the list due to unverified information provided by the company.

-Landstar System Inc. experienced a year-over-year decline in revenue and earnings during the fourth quarter of 2022, the company reported Feb.
-1.
+Universal Logistics Holdings’ earnings grew on a slight decline in revenue during the fourth quarter of 2022, the company reported Feb.
+9.

 Funding proposals for freight and commuter transportation programs will be unveiled as part of a larger budget plan on March 9, the White House announced recently.

 XPO Inc. CEO Mario Harik on Feb.
 8 discussed how his company reached over a billion dollars in revenue during the fourth quarter despite a business spinoff and softening freight market.